 Each exterior shutter is custom made to the specified width and height.
-For the best fit, measurements are offered in ¼ inch increments.
-Composite shutters are manufactured with one presentable side.
-The rear of all composite panels is flat with no detail.
-ShutterLand exterior composite shutters ship with clear Polycarbonate installation brackets.
-The optional braces affix decorative shutters in a static location beside the window.
-Installation of exterior shutters can be accomplished by most homeowners.
+For the best presentation, measurements are offered in ¼ inch increments.
+Composite shutters are manufactured with one presentable side, so they can only be installed in a fixed position.
+ShutterLand outdoor composite shutters ship with clear Polycarbonate installation brackets.
+These optional braces affix decorative shutters in a static location beside the window.
+Installation of exterior composite shutters can be accomplished by most homeowners.

 Homeowners love that exterior composite shutters are surprisingly affordable.
 The price is higher than vinyl panels but lower than premium wood shutters.
-Easily price any shutter by navigating to the desired style page, then entering the requested specifications.
+Easily get a quote for any shutter by navigating to the desired style page, then entering the requested specifications.

 A simple semi-regular observation of the paint finish should keep exterior shutters looking and functioning optimally for many years.
 Repair any minor cracks or ruptures in the paint with the touch-up jar included with every order.
 Repainting may be performed at the same frequency as the house.

 If you believe this beautifully engineered wood shutter will fit the needs of your DIY project, please give us the opportunity to assist you.
-Our primary focus is on single-family homes, but we have also provided shutters to hotels, office buildings, schools, and country clubs.
+Navigate by selecting the desired style above.
+The resulting page will provide you with all of the necessary details and allow you to price and order.
+Our primary focus is on single-family homes, but we have also provided shutters to hotels, office buildings, apartments, schools, and country clubs.
 Our website is packed with very specific information, and we are also more than happy to discuss and answer your questions.